mantidproject/mantid/docs/source/interfaces/DrILL.rst

 .. image:: ../images/drill-export.png
    :align: center

-For each acquision mode, a list of adapated algorithms will be displayed in that dialog.
+For each acquisition mode, a list of adapated algorithms will be displayed in that dialog.
 Some of them are activated by default but the user is free to select the ones he wants.
 All checked algorithms will be applied on all output workspaces of all processed rows.
 The exported files are saved in the Mantid default save directory.
-If the algorithm is not adapted to the data, it will be skiped.
+If the algorithm is not adapted to the data, it will be skipped.
 For further information, the documentation of each algorithm can be obtained using the help button associated to it in the dialog.

 Import and export as Rundex file